vamsi422/Devops/devops/chef/CH-1.md

   - **push-based**

   - **pull-based**

     - ##### PUSH-BASED:

       In push based configuration management the server will automatically push the code to the clint when ever the code is updated.

     - ##### PULL-BASED:
-      In pull based configuration management the user should check for the changes from the server and pull the changes from the sever
+      In pull based configuration management the user should check for the changes from the server and pull the changes from the sever.